-The Family Specialist is knowledgeable and experienced in regards to the application of appropriate social work skills and principals.
-The Family Specialist demonstrates the ability to exercise independent judgment and function as a team member in the professional treatment effort as it applies to each child/family on the assigned caseload.
-The Family Specialist must be equipped to identify the needs of the children and families in their care, and to address those needs through the application of various components of all of the White’s Family Services care models, including Foster Care, Independent Living, Home-Based Services, and Adoption Services.
+The Associate Family Specialist (AFS) has an applicable understanding of appropriate social worker skills and principles.
+The AFS demonstrates the ability to implement basic practice technique as a team member in the professional treatment effort as it applies to each child/family on the assigned caseload.
+The AFS must be equipped to implement interventions based upon the case conceptualization of the Clinical Supervisor and treatment team, and to address identified needs through the application of various components of all of the White’s Family Services care models, including Foster Care, Independent Living, Home-Based Services, and Adoption Services.
+Interventions of the AFS will be developed and implemented under the regular supervision and direct observation of the Clinical Supervisor.
 This position is an integral part of the treatment team’s efforts toward permanency; reunification with the legal family, adoption, or independent living.
-This position requires an over-arching understanding of the entire continuum of services available for families, children, and the referring agencies.
-The individual must demonstrate sensitivity to our service population’s cultural and socioeconomic characteristics and needs.
+This position develops an over-arching understanding of the entire continuum of services available for families, children, and the referring agencies.
+Individual must demonstrate sensitivity to our service population’s cultural and socioeconomic characteristics and needs.

-A Bachelor’s degree in Social Work, Psychology, Counseling, Sociology, Human/Social Services, Human Development and Life Studies, Family and Consumer Sciences or Child Development and three years of experience in community-based support services.
+A Christian with strong convictions who is also in agreement with White’s mission statement, Statement of Faith, and Code of Conduct.
+A Bachelor’s degree in Social Work, Psychology, Counseling, Sociology, Human/Social Services, Human Development and Life Studies, Family and Consumer Sciences, or Child Development.

 Under the periodic guidance of the clinical supervisor, develop conceptualization for each assigned case (in conjunction with the treatment team)